Jaska Raatikainen

-Jaska Raatikainen (born 18 July 1979) is a Finnish musician, he is best known as the former drummer and co-founder of the melodic death metal band Children of Bodom from 1993 until his departure in 2019.
-He is currently in the project called Mercury Circle.
+Jaska Raatikainen (born 18 July 1979) is a Finnish musician who was the drummer and co-founder of the melodic death metal band Children of Bodom from 1993 until its disbandment in 2019, and as of the band's reunion in 2025, he is the only remaining original member left in the current lineup.
+Raatikainen is currently in the project called Mercury Circle.

-Musical life
+Early life

-His first instrument was the piano, and during most of his childhood also played the French horn in a big band – a fact which later led him to be introduced to Alexander Kuoppala.
+Raatikainen's first instrument was the piano, and during most of his childhood also played the French horn in a big band – a fact which later led him to be introduced to Alexander Kuoppala.
 It was only at the age of 12 that he began playing drums; he had his first double bass pedals before he owned a drum kit.

-He was inspired by musicians such as Scott Travis (from Judas Priest) and Mikkey Dee (from Motörhead).
+Career

 Children of Bodom

 When Raatikainen met Alexi Laiho at school in the year of 1993, they realised that they had similar ideas and musical taste.
 Thus, they began playing together and idealizing their band Inearthed which would one day become Children of Bodom.
 The band released their first demo, Ubiquitous Absence of Remission, which he contributed some keyboards.
 Jaska played a vital role in the formation of the band, since he was the one who brought both Alexander Kuoppala and Janne Wirman to their line-up.
 Jaska also provided backing vocals on the songs "Warheart", "Black Widow", and "Children of Bodom" from his band's album, Hatebreeder.

+In 2019, Raatikainen, and bandmates Henkka Seppälä and Janne Wirman left Children of Bodom due to issues with band frontman Alexi Laiho's alcohol abuse.
+At the time, the reasons for their departure from the band were not disclosed, and Children of Bodom soon broke up.
+Laiho died a year after the band's breakup.

+In October 2025, it was announced that Raatikainen would be rejoining Children of Bodom for two reunion shows, titled A Celebration of Music, to be held as a tribute to Laiho at the Tavastia Club in Helsinki on 26–27 February 2026.